GaloisInc/BESSPIN-Tool-Suite/docs/AWS/createReleaseAMI.md

-# Updating FETT Target AMI for a release
+# Updating BESSPIN AMI for a release

 ## Overview

-This guide outlines how to updated an existing FETT-Target AMI for a newer release.
+This guide outlines how to updated an existing BESSPIN AMI for a newer release.

 ## Procedure